Hulupeep/roadmap/blackwell.md

 ---

-## Bottom Line (first)
+## Short and sweet

-> **High-end hardware such as NVIDIA’s Blackwell family can verifiably accelerate every frontier-AI epic, turning months-long loops into days and letting the project scale from “interesting demo” to “enterprise-grade AGI test-bed.”**
+> **High-end hardware such as NVIDIA’s Blackwell family can verifiably accelerate every frontier-AI epic, turning months-long loops into days and letting the project scale from “interesting but..” to “enterprise-grade AGI test-bed.”**

 * **2-5× more compute** – up to **20 PFLOPS FP8** per B200 GPU ([cudocompute.com][1]).
 * **6× memory bandwidth** – **192 GB HBM3E @ 8 TB/s** keeps trillion-parameter models resident in-package ([wccftech.com][2]).